-Applying AP CLI Scripts
+Uploading AP CLI Scripts

-New AP models and firmware updates are supported without the need to upgrade the controller image by using AP CLI scripts.
+You can upload AP CLI scripts to the controller which make the controller compatible with new AP models and new firmware without the need to upgrade the controller image.

 - 1. Go to Administration > Diagnostics > Scripts. - 2.
 Select the AP CLI Scripts tab. - 3.
-From Select AP Zone, choose the AP zone for which you want to apply the script. - 4.
-Click Browse to select an AP CLI script that you want to upload. - 5.
-Click Upload.
+From the domain tree, choose the AP zone for which you want to apply the script.

+4. Click Upload.